Rēhitatanga

 SWRB

-• We are urging anyone who is not yet registered (now & in the mandatory environment) to apply.
-It’s really important that if you or someone you know or work with is practising as a social worker but is not yet registered, that you/they begin the process of applying.
+• It’s really important that if you or someone you know or work with is practising as a social worker but is not yet registered, that you/they begin the process of applying.

-• From the 27th Feb 2021, if you are not registered, you will no longer be able to call yourself a social worker, and employers will not be able to hold staff out as social workers until you/they become registered.
+• If you are not registered, you will no longer be able to call yourself a social worker, and employers will not be able to hold staff out as social workers until you/they become registered.

 Ministry of Social Development

-• From 27 February 2021, the Ministry of Social Development is responsible for ensuring that anyone who should be registered as a social worker has obtained registration or has applied to the SWRB for it.
+• The Ministry of Social Development is responsible for ensuring that anyone who should be registered as a social worker has obtained registration or has applied to the SWRB for it.

 • The Ministry encourages every social worker to be registered, and it will work with the SWRB to ensure this happens.